Chipperfield's Circus: James Francis Chipperfield

 James Francis Chipperfield (1848–1917) was an animal trainer and menagerie proprietor in the Chipperfield Circus.
 Son of James William Chipperfield (1824–1913).
 James Francis was born 4 October 1848 in Tottenham Court Road, London.
 He was a member of the third generation of the show family.
 He performed in every village and town in the country and was a noted trainer of animals.
 "I can train anything from a rabbit to an elephant", he claimed.
 He and his wife, Mary Ann (Jones) had nine children, all who worked in the Circus.
 His son John was a musician in the Circus, his daughter Mary Anne was a juggler and dancer in the Circus, His son Henry left the Circus and started a cinema show.
 His son Jim (James) was a musician in the Circus, then departed to Ireland and joined the Royal Italian Circus.
 His daughter Sophia married James Chittock.
 His daughter, Sarah married Ambrose Tiller a showman in the circus.
 His daughter, Rachael married Mr. Cartwright.
 His daughter, Mary Ann married Mr. Bartlett.
 His daughter, Minnie worked in the circus.
 His son Richard took over his father's circus in England.
 Jim (James) Jr. after departing his father's circus married Louisa; they had three daughters: Louisa, Minnie and Lily.

-James Francis died in 1917 at the aged 67; he was buried 8 June 1917 at Abode Fair Ground, Ludgershall, Wiltshire, England.
+James Francis died in 1917 aged 67; he was buried 8 June 1917 at Abode Fair Ground, Ludgershall, Wiltshire, England.